brikis98/yevgeniy-brikman-homepage/_posts/2024-03-18-the-caves-of-steel.md

 ## The not so good

-- I guess these mega cities were Asimov's idea, back in 1953, of how humanity would deal with a growing population: the funny thing is he expected we'd need these to handle a population of 8 billion, which is roughly the current population of earth as I write this review.
+- I guess these megacities were Asimov's idea, back in 1953, of how humanity would deal with a growing population: the funny thing is he expected we'd need these to handle a population of 8 billion, which is roughly the current population of earth as I write this review.
 And while our cities have certainly grown huge in that time period, we haven't had to move underground quite yet.

-- The mega cities seem to operate following communist ideals: all property seems to be government owned, everyone is assigned a job, everything is apportioned based on your seniority, the living spaces are communal (e.g., shared bathrooms, kitchens, etc), and so on.
-The idea that such a government would be the only way to make such mega cities work, and that all countries would adopt such a government, seemed a little silly.
+- The megacities seem to operate following communist ideals: all property seems to be government owned, everyone is assigned a job, everything is apportioned based on your seniority, the living spaces are communal (e.g., shared bathrooms, kitchens, etc.), and so on.
+The idea that such a government would be the only way to make such megacities work, and that all countries would adopt such a government, seemed a little silly.

 ## Rating